DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/CheckYourInstallation/index.rst

 Getting a Proxy
 ---------------------

-.. set highlighting to python console input/output
+.. set highlighting to shell console input/output
 .. highlight:: console

 We assume that you have already your public and private certificates key in $HOME/.globus.